 Connection, Community & Inclusivity

 Our Festival brings together people of different ages and backgrounds and we love watching them connect, share and discover in our small town setting in the Bush.
 We believe in and respect diversity; everyone is welcome at our Festival!
 We endeavour to support the local community and we’re proud to play a big part of the economic and social viability of our beautiful region.

 Emerging & Indigenous Artists

 Two major passions for the festival are the encouragement of and belief in emerging and indigenous artists.
 Our Festival has a strong connection with indigenous music and our Emerging Artist Award is a fantastic part of our event, offering growth and experience for the artists.
 We endeavour to grow with and nurture the wider evolving artistic community and we’re proud to support its exposure.

 Mental Health – in all its aspects: sexual, spiritual, emotional – has an impact on our daily lives.
 Lets Talk about it!
-We always include mental and sexual health workshops in our program in order to create a safe space for people to talk about it, share their experiences and realise they’re not alone.
+Our program includes workshops that create a safe space for people to talk about it, share their experiences and realise they’re not alone.
 Together we can strengthen each other and dissolve some of the stigmas that hold us back.

 Our venues and activities allow families to participate in all aspects of the festival.
 Part of the beauty of our event is the fact that young people feel safe and welcome to immerse in and share experiences throughout the Festival site; our little Festival-goers can also enjoy our free ‘Playground’ venue, filled with special activities just for them.